St. Peters Church Bermuda

 Close to the back entrance of the St Peters Church you can also find a 500-year old cedar tree; its branches once bore the church’s bell.

-Update March 2012: In the 400th anniversary of St. Peter's Church, Queen Elizabeth-II has honored the church with the royal title "Their Majesties Chapell".
+In March 2012 during the 400th anniversary of St. Peter's Church, Queen Elizabeth-II of England had honored the church with the royal title "Their Majesties Chapell".
 Note the double 'L's in the word Chapell.
 Such term for a church was first used in the late 1600s.

 Visiting Hours